remily23/terminal_commands/terminal_cheatsheet.md

 	- double .. for moving to another the directory a level above
 - cp: copies files
 		-r: copies an entire directory
-- git log:
+- git log: displays timeline for all changes made by who and when
 - q: to escape git log
 - control + d: saves in terminal
-- man: manual & documentation on Terminal
+- man: displays manual & documentation on Terminal
 - control + l: moves up a line, but can still see previous entries in terminal

-Git push origin main